YuxiangChen13/YuxiangChen13.github.io/projects/HabitPlanner.md

 Deploying the project through GitHub Pages taught me the basics of site hosting.
 Beyond the technical skills, this project helped me understand what it means to think like a developer, first understanding and breaking a problem into smaller pieces, then debugging unexpected behavior, and finally iterating on a design until it feels polished.

-You can see the codebase for this project at the [Github page](https://github.com/YuxiangChen13/Habit-Planner).
+You can see the codebase for this project at the [Github page](https://github.com/YuxiangChen13/Habit-Planner), as well as the actual app [here](https://yuxiangchen13.github.io/Habit-Planner/).